 Humana is one of the largest and best-known health insurance companies in the United States.
 It offers health care services for individuals, business owners and military personnel.

-- Large variety of plans: Consumers can choose between HMOs, PPOs and other plans.
+Large variety of plans: Consumers can choose between HMOs, PPOs and other plans.
 There are group plans available for employers.

-- Well-known company: Humana has been in business for a long time and is one of the best-known health insurance companies in the United States.
+Well-known company: Humana has been in business for a long time and is one of the best-known health insurance companies in the United States.

-- Supplemental and low-cost options available: Humana offers supplemental insurance for seniors and low-cost insurance for people on fixed incomes.
+Supplemental and low-cost options available: Humana offers supplemental insurance for seniors and low-cost insurance for people on fixed incomes.

-- HMOs and PPOs are cheaper: Health savings accounts and other plans tend to have higher premiums or higher deductibles.
+HMOs and PPOs are cheaper: Health savings accounts and other plans tend to have higher premiums or higher deductibles.

-- Offers Medicare Advantage plans: Humana offers Medicare Advantage plans.
+Offers Medicare Advantage plans: Humana offers Medicare Advantage plans.

-- Best for Heads of families, senior citizens, employees
+Best for: Heads of families, senior citizens, employees

-Humana Health Insurance Company Profile
+Humana Health Insurance Company Information